relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

    1. Configure monitored individuals to point to `{localDirectoryPath}\Config\monitored_individuals.csv`

-      > **NOTE:** The Config folder will be automatically created and populated with monitored_individuals.csv if Trace Shipper is working.
+      The Config folder will be automatically created and populated with monitored_individuals.csv if Trace Shipper is working.
+      {: .info }

-      > **NOTE:** If it is not yet, populated, try looking at the Trace Shipper log files and/or wait the time configured in `retrieveConfigurationIntervalInMinutes` in the Trace Shipper Service configuration file.
+      If it is not yet, populated, try looking at the Trace Shipper log files and/or wait the time configured in `retrieveConfigurationIntervalInMinutes` in the Trace Shipper Service configuration file.
+      {: .info }

         ![](media/shipper/0ff2765c48e2574181833392b6b205f6.png)